Self-compassion is treating one’s own suffering with the same support and compassion offered to others.

-Self-compassion is optimized people accept responsibility for ineffective performance outcomes, and use this performance information to non-punitively improve.
+Self-compassion is optimized when people accept responsibility for disappointing performance outcomes, and use this information to improve future performance.

-In Breines and Chen’s research, volunteers considered a personal setback with either a
+In Breines and Chen’s research, volunteers considered a personal setback with either:

-- self-esteem-enhancing perspective focusing on the person’s positive qualities and accomplishments.
+- self-esteem-enhancment (focusing on one’s positive qualities and accomplishments).

-People who practiced a self-compassionate perspective tended to view personal shortcomings as changeable, and felt more motivated to improve performance by avoiding the same mistake in the future.
+People who practiced a self-compassion tended to view personal shortcomings as changeable, and said they felt more motivated to improve performance by avoiding the same mistake.

 Another task induced failure, then provided an opportunity to improve performance in a later challenge.